ONLINE HELP

 1. On the "Insert" tab, in the "Page header and footer" group:

-2. The header (or footer) appears in edit.
+2. The header (or footer) switches to edit mode.

-The caret is placed in the header (or footer).
+The cursor is positioned in the header (or footer).

-3. The "Insert" pane of the Word Processing control proposes the options corresponding to the page headers and footers.
+3. The "Insert" tab of the Word Processing control includes the header and footer options.

-• Different first page: Used to define a different header and footer for the first document page.
+• Different first page: Allows you to define a different header and footer for the first page of the document.

-• Different even and odd pages: Indicates whether the even pages and the odd pages must have a different header and footer.
+• Different even and odd pages: Indicates whether odd-numbered pages should have a different header and footer from even-numbered pages.

-• Link to previous: Used to specify whether the header or footer is identical to the one of previous section.
+• Link to previous: Specifies whether the header or footer is the same as in the previous section.

-• Header from top: Used to specify the distance between the top of page and the top of header.
+• Header from top: Sets the space between the top of the page and the top of the header.

-• Footer from bottom: Used to specify the distance between the bottom of page and the bottom of footer.
+• Footer from bottom: Sets the space between the bottom of the page and the bottom of the footer.

 Inserting an image